NGC 684

 NGC 684 is a spiral galaxy approximately 135 million light-years away from Earth in the constellation of Triangulum.
 It was discovered by William Herschel on October 26, 1786.
 Edward Swift, Lewis' son, found this galaxy again on 18 Jan 1890 while "searching for Swift's Comet." and it was reported as a new object in list IX-6.

+NGC 684 Group

+NGC 684 is the largest member of a group of galaxies named after it (also known as LGG 32), which includes the galaxies NGC 670 and IC 1731.

+Supernovae

+Two supernovae have been observed in NGC 684: